wejgaard/TclForth/README.md

 A multi-platform desktop Forth system.

 ### Overview
-TclForth uses Tcl/Tk as its native language.
-The Forth source code is compiled to Tcl procedures for execution in the Tcl run time system.
-Tcl commands and Forth words coexist as a symbiosis of Tcl and Forth.
+TclForth is a Forth system that uses Tcl as its native language.
+The Forth code and colon words are compiled to Tcl procedures that handle arguments and results on a stack.
+The Forth and Tcl procedures coexist in the Tcl namespace and are all taken care of by the Tcl runtime system.
+Thus, the Tcl bytecode interpreter is also the inner interpreter of TclForth.
+For more see http://wiki.tcl.tk/37199.

+I have built applications with TclForth for a while and release it as an open source project.
+The system is prepared as self-contained double-click executables for Windows and OS-X (starpacks) and as a set of source files for Tcl in Linux and elsewhere.
+Installation = unzip.

+Tcl/Tk is a great and much underrated software universe, too large to pack fully into Forth.
+TclForth provides the usual standard words and some more and the set of Tk words that I have needed so far.
+And it demonstrates how you can easily add everything else you want.

 ### Features